sandu-alexandru/hero_game/README.md

 - Magic shield: Takes only half of the usual damage when an enemy attacks; there’s a 20% change he’ll use this skill every time he defends.

 ### Gameplay
-As Orderus walks the ever-green forests of Emagia, he encounters some wild beasts, with the following properties:
+As Orderus walks the ever-green forests of the Game, he encounters some wild beasts, with the following properties:
 - Health: 60 - 90
 - Strength: 60 - 90